epiloque/sharness/README.md

 ## Thanks

-Sharness was created in April 2011 and maintained until June 2016 by [Mathias Lafeldt][twitter].
-The library is derived from the [Git project]'s test-lib.sh.
+Sharness was derived from the [Git] project and maintained until June 2016 by [Mathias Lafeldt][twitter].
+The library is derived from the [Git] project's test-lib.sh.
 It is currently maintained by [Christian Couder][chriscool].
 See [Github’s “contributors” page][contributors] for a list of developers.
 A complete list of authors should include Git contributors to test-lib.sh too.